aditya-manit/aleo-node-checker/README.md

 # Preview and features

-- **Node IP, RPC Port, Read Auth Token**: These input fields allow users to specify the Celestia node they want to check.
-This signifies that the tool can be used to check the health of any Celestia node, providing flexibility to the user.
+- **Node IP, REST API, Read Auth Token**: These input fields allow users to specify the Aleo Node they want to check.
+This signifies that the tool can be used to check the health of any Aleo Node, providing flexibility to the user.

 - **Check Health Button**: This button initiates the health check process.
 It's a user-friendly feature that allows obtaining a lot of information quickly and efficiently.